Why does God Allow

 almost all atheists and agnostics deny moral absolutes.
 (Ayn Rand

-and her band of Objectivists are an interesting exception to this generalization,
+and her band of Objectivists are an interesting exception to this

-would see their moral system as distinctly minimalistic at best).
-So how
+people, we Christians would see their moral system as distinctly minimalistic

-can an atheist condemn a past or present sinning Christian if he believes in
+at best).
+So how can an atheist condemn a past or present sinning

-moral relativism?
-Someone could always claim, while using
+Christian if he believes in moral relativism?
+Someone could always claim,

-Devil's advocate to expose the folly of their ethical position: "Well, slavery, the Crusades, the
+playing the Devil's advocate to expose the folly of their ethical

-atheism," than to say, "The sins of theists refute
+atheists refute atheism," than to say, "The sins of theists refute

 theism"!